James4Ever0/hy/README.md

 ### How does it work?

-I miss common lisp dearly (by `clisp --on-error debug`), so I do similar things to hy.
+I miss common lisp dearly (by `clisp --on-error debug <filename>`), so I do similar things to hy.

 In this modded hy intepreter, when you have exceptions, you can fix it right at the spot.
-Take a look for yourself ("justpush.sh" is a file you can find under this repo):
+Take a look for yourself (`"justpush.sh"` is a file you can find under this repo):

 ```
 Hy 0.25.0 using CPython(main) 3.10.4 on Linux